Discover the many ways to explore Boundary Country Trails

 - Greenwood Twin Flags (first two hikes page 12)

 Boundary Country’s trails are a combination of rail trails, wild park trails, and all access trails that run through our welcoming towns.
 As you explore, you’ll meander through an ever-changing landscape from urban to rural, ranch and grasslands to tranquil river shores and rolling mountains.
-All this within easy access to the Canada/USA border and main highways.
+All this is within easy access to the Canada/USA border and main highways.
 These are the wilds of Boundary Country, and they are waiting for you.

 Check out the 2021 Boundary Country Trail Map